Myungkook JooAssociate Professor, PhD, Washington in St. Louis

 Rodgers, A.Y., & Potocky, M. (1997).
 Evaluating culturally sensitive practice through single-system design: Methodological issues and strategies.
 Research on Social Work Practice, 7, 391-401.

-Richard EdwardsChancellor, Rutgers University - New Brunswick; Professor, Ph.D., SUNY at Albany
+Richard EdwardsChancellor Emeritus and University Professor, Ph.D., SUNY at Albany

 Dr. Edwards's research interests include nonprofit and public management, international social work, and social work education.(732) 932-7253 email@example.com Download CV (PDF) (53.37 KB)

-In a career spanning 40 years, Edwards has held deanships at Case Western Reserve University's Mandel School of Applied Social Sciences and the School of Social Work at the University of North Carolina at Chapel Hill, where he served as Interim Provost and where he most recently had been Alumni Distinguished Professor of Social Work.
-He is a past president of the National Association of Social Workers.
-He has written extensively and consulted widely on issues related to social work education and nonprofit and public management.
+Edwards, who came to Rutgers in 2005 as dean of the School of Social Work, is a scholar, educator, and administrator in social work education and professional practice.
+Over a four-decade career, he has held deanships at Case Western Reserve University’s Mandel School of Applied Social Sciences and the School of Social Work at the University of North Carolina at Chapel Hill.
+He is past president of the National Association of Social Workers and has written extensively on issues related to social work education and nonprofit and public management.
+Edwards served as interim president of Rutgers from July 1 to August 31, 2012.

 As a scholar, Edwards has studied the management and organizational effectiveness of public-sector and nonprofit organizations.
 He has been a visiting professor at Babes-Bolyai University in Cluj-Napoca, Romania, and Memorial University in Newfoundland, Canada, and served as a consultant for the Soros Foundation's Open Society Institute on the development of gerontology education for professionals in 18 central and eastern European countries.
 In 2008, Edwards spent several weeks at Ben Gurion University in Israel as a Fulbright Senior Specialist.